Ali-Sdg90/starter-paylaod-pnpm/README.md

 ### Eject

 If you prefer another front-end framework or would like to use Payload as a standalone CMS, you can easily eject the front-end from this template.
-To eject, simply run `yarn eject`.
+To eject, simply run `pnpm eject`.
 This will uninstall all Next.js related dependencies and delete all files and folders related to the Next.js front-end.
 It also removes all custom routing from your `server.ts` file and updates your `eslintrc.js`.

 > Note: Your eject script may not work as expected if you've made significant modifications to your project.
 If you run into any issues, compare your project's dependencies and file structure with this template.
 See [./src/eject](./src/eject) for full details.